 There are series of extra option that might not seem to be important to publish the app but they can prevent app from negative feedback.
 There is also option to manually filter non compatible devices or problematic so make the most use of it to filter out any negativities and stay on the top.

-–
+ANDROID DEVELOPMENT LIFE CYCLE

+Once you developed and fully tested your Android Application, you can start selling or distributing free using Google Play (A famous Android marketplace).
+You can also release your applications by sending them directly to users or by letting users download them from your own website.

+You can check a detailed publishing process at Android official website, but this tutorial will take you through simple steps to launch your application on Google Play.
+Here is a simplified check list which will help you in launching your Android application –